-In a small bowl, add sugar free chocolate, peanut butter and coconut oil.
-Microwave by 30 seconds burst, stir and repeat until the mixture is fully melted.
+In a small bowl, add sugar-free chocolate, peanut butter and coconut oil.
+Microwave by 30 seconds bursts, stir and repeat until the mixture is fully melted.
 It shouldn't take more than 1 minute.

-Dip each donuts up side down into the glazing - make sure you dip the side that was in contact with the donuts pan.
+Dip each donut upside down into the glazing - make sure you dip the side that was in contact with the donut pan.

-Place each donuts on a plate or cooling rack - side with no glazing sitting on the rack - to cool down.
-TIP: bring the plate 3 minutes into the freezer to set the top.
-It will also firm up the donuts dough and they will taste denser like real Krispy cream donuts !
+Place each donut on a plate or cooling rack - side with no glazing sitting on the rack - to cool down.
+Tip: bring the plate 3 minutes into the freezer to set the top.
+It will also firm up the donut dough and they will taste denser like real Krispy cream donuts!

-You can store them in the pantry, they stay softer or for a dense donuts as from the shop, store in the fridge in an airtight container up to 4 days.
+You can store them in the pantry, they remain soft or for a dense donuts as from the shop, store in the fridge in an airtight container up to 4 days.